2020 Audi A5 Debuts Subtle Facelift, S5 Gets Diesel In Europe

 Gallery: 2020 Audi A5, S5 lineup facelift

-Another change brought by the switch to the 2020 model year is the availability of a new metallic District Green paint joining 11 other hues.
+Another change brought by the switch to the 2020 model year is the availability of a new metallic District Green paint featured here, joining 11 other hues.
 Standard, Advanced, and S Line exterior optional lines are going to be available, with each lending the A5 models a different look.
 Audi points out that not only the hotter S versions have their own visual identities, but the A5 Cabriolet has also been changed to separate the droptop from the other two body styles.

 Stepping inside the cabin, the changes have been carried over from the equivalent 2020 A4 models.
 That means an updated 10.1-inch touchscreen for the MMI infotainment system replacing the rotary push-button of the pre-facelift models.
 The setup now runs on the Volkswagen Group’s MIB3 platform with more processing power, so it should be smoother to operate now.
 As before, there’s a nifty 12.3-inch fully digital instrument cluster known officially as the “Audi Virtual Cockpit.”